 Anxiety affects all of us -- on first dates, during job interviews and within countless other stressful situations.
 Sometimes anxiety can persist beyond these external stressors.
 When this happens, it can keep us from functioning well in our day-to-day lives and achieving our goals.

 Regardless of your unique experience with anxiety, I’m sure you would like to put these fears behind you.
-Gain a sense of renewed confidence, optimism, and boldly move forward in life.
+How different would life feel were you to have a renewed sense of confidence that inspired you to boldly move forward in life.

-It takes work.
-It also takes persistence.
+Working with a counselor, someone who specializes in helping people overcome anxiety, can be the key to starting this new life.
+Yes, it takes work and persistence.
 But it does not require superhuman abilities to put anxiety in its place.

-I hope you will keep in mind that anxiety your opponent -- it is something that robs life of balance and joy.
 Don’t accept that it will forever control your life.
-Fight back, win control and regain a new sense of peace and freedom.
-That is what Invictus Psychological Services is here to help you do.
+Fight back, win control, and regain a new sense of peace and freedom.
+That is what the counselors at Invictus Psychological Services are here to help you do.